lorcalhost/BTB-manager-telegram/README.md

 $ python3 docker_setup.py
 ```

-To finally run *Binance Trade Bot Manager Telegram* you can run the following command.
+To finally run *Binance Trade Bot Manager Telegram* you can do the following:

 ```console
 $ python3 -m btb_manager_telegram --docker